data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

-    -   if `x` is a two-dimensional array, a zero-dimensional array containing the trace; otherwise, a multi-dimensional array containing the traces.
+    -   if `x` is a two-dimensional array, the returned array must be a zero-dimensional array containing the trace; otherwise, the returned array must be a multi-dimensional array containing the traces.

         The shape of a multi-dimensional output array is determined by removing `axis1` and `axis2` and storing the traces in the last array dimension.
 For example, if `x` has rank `k` and shape `(I, J, K, ..., L, M, N)` and `axis1=-2` and `axis1=-1`, then a multi-dimensional output array has rank `k-2` and shape `(I, J, K, ..., L)` where